Frédéric Chatillon

-Frédéric Chatillon (born 15 February 1968) is a French businessman, and communications adviser to Front National leader Marine Le Pen.
+Frédéric Chatillon (born 15 February 1968) is a French businessman.
+He worked as the communications adviser to former National Rally president Marine Le Pen.

+Biography

 Chatillon has been a "friend and confidant" of Le Pen since they were at law school together.
 As a student, he was president of Groupe Union Défense, a far-right student group.

-Juges Renaud Van Ruymbeke and Aude Buresi are investigating Chatillon for alleged "illegal financing" of the Front National.
+Judges Renaud Van Ruymbeke and Aude Buresi are investigating Chatillon for alleged "illegal financing" of the Front National.

 French newspaper Le Monde, as part of the Panama Papers investigation reported that Chatillon had used his company to set up an international network of shell companies and false invoices.
 On his Facebook page, Chatillon wrote, "obviously, the Front National has nothing to do with this private affair, neither directly or indirectly".
 The complex scheme is alleged to involve companies in complex system involving companies in Hong Kong, Singapore, Panama and the British Virgin Islands.